 The Faust Archive

-However, the baroque school hall from the 18th century on the ground floor has been preserved.
-After decades of using the former Latin school as a home for several families at the same time, the building was carefully renovated and is now open to the public as a place to go for studies on “Faust”.
+The baroque school hall from the 18th century on the ground floor, the lecture hall of the Faust Archive, has been preserved.
+After several families had lived in the former Latin school for decades, the building was carefully renovated and is now open to the public as a place to go for studies related to “Faust”.

-Also in the lecture hall is the renowned Moosmann-Böhme collection, an impressive compilation of different Faust designs and adaptations in literature, music, film and the visual arts, among others.
+The lecture hall houses the renowned Moosmann-Böhme collection, an impressive compilation of various Faust interpretations and adaptations in literature, music, film and the visual arts, among others.